lot49-cybernetics/comet/README.md

 # comet

-Multi-language code quality reporting orchestration
+Multi-language code quality reporting orchestration optimized for use with monorepos.